M4 Sherman

-The M4 Sherman, officially Medium Tank, M4, was the most widely used medium tank by the United States and Western Allies in World War II.
+The M4 Sherman, officially Medium Tank, M4, was the medium tank most widely used by the United States and Western Allies in World War II.
 The M4 Sherman proved to be reliable, relatively cheap to produce, and available in great numbers.
 It was also the basis of several other armored fighting vehicles including self-propelled artillery, tank destroyers, and armored recovery vehicles.
-Tens of thousands were distributed through the Lend-Lease program to the British Commonwealth and Soviet Union.
+Tens of thousands were distributed through the Lend-Lease program to the British Commonwealth, Soviet Union, and other Allied Nations.
 The tank was named by the British after the American Civil War General William Tecumseh Sherman.